Preventing oil leaks

 Driving with low or no oil is a recipe for expensive repair bills.
 Many drivers don't realize that driving with low oil level can cause high engine temperatures.
 Higher engine temperatures will break down the lubrication ability of the remaining oil, causing damage to and excess wear of pistons, piston rings, valve lifters and engine bearings.
 The high engine temperatures may exacerbate the leakage of the gasket, creating a spiraling series of events that will impact your wallet with a hefty repair bill.

 Common source of oil leaks: valve cover gasket

 The best place to start tracking down the source of an oil leak is with the valve cover gasket, perhaps the most common source of engine oil leaks.
-Valve covers are typically made of lightweight aluminum or magnesium and may warp over time, so the surface that mates with the cylinder head is no longer flat, creating oil leaks.
+Valve covers are typically made of lightweight aluminum, or magnesium, plastic composite or stamped steel and may warp over time, so the surface that mates with the cylinder head is no longer flat, creating oil leaks.
 In addition, the lightweight material can be deformed by excessive torque on the fasteners holding it in place.

 If there is an overabundance of dirt around the valve covers, use some degreaser and some rags to clean the area so you can see bare metal near the valve cover/cylinder head joint.
 Check the area after running the engine for a bit and you’ll be able to see if the valve cover gasket is leaking.
-If this is the area leaking, before you run out and buy a new valve cover gasket, check the tightness of the fasteners holding the valve cover down.
-If loose, use the manufacturer's torque specifications when tightening.
+If this area is leaking, we recommend against trying to tighten the cover’s fasteners.
 Overtightening may distort the valve cover and gasket, making the leak worse.
-Tighten them all down evenly per the manufacturer's specification and run the engine again.
-If it still leaks, then a new gasket is the solution.
+Many covers of today have load stops built into them so tightening the cover will not help.

 Other sources of oil leaks